Saint-Henri–Sainte-Anne

 Saint-Henri–Sainte-Anne is a provincial electoral district in the Montreal region of Quebec, Canada that elects members to the National Assembly of Quebec.
 It comprises all of the Le Sud-Ouest borough of Montreal.

-It was created for the 1994 election from parts of Saint-Henri and Saint-Anne electoral districts.
+It was created for the 1994 election from parts of Saint-Henri and Sainte-Anne electoral districts.

 In the change from the 2001 to the 2011 electoral map, it only went minor changes; gaining some territory from the Notre-Dame-de-Grâce electoral district, and a tiny amount of territory from the Westmount–Saint-Louis electoral district.

 In the change from the 2011 to the 2017 electoral map, the riding lost all of its territory in the Ville-Marie borough to the riding of Westmount–Saint-Louis.